vihar/python-quickstart/README.md

 ### About Python

-# Python 3

-### About Python

 Python 3.0 also known as Python 3000 is an easy to learn, powerful programming language.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms.

-Installing Python 3
+### Installing Python 3

-The first program
+##### The first program
 Let's write our first program to, print “Hello World !”

 In python we use print(“”) function to display text on the screen.

-We use quotations marks for beginning and end of the string, the don't appear in the result.
+We use quotations marks for beginning and end of the string, they don't appear in the result.
 ```python
 print(“Hello World !”)
 ```
 In two ways we can run python program
-Python Shell
+- Python Shell
-Python Script
+- Python Script

-Using Python Shell
+### Using Python Shell

 After installing Python on your machine, to open the python shell type in “python3” in your command prompt or terminal, this will begin an interactive python session.This interactive session doesn't save any of your code in a file, it expires as soon as you exit from the shell.